 - Imposing DevOps constraints by manufacturing, deployment, support, installation, maintainability, etc.

-The tools used to help develop solution intent provide some mechanisms to help establish an economic approach to defining and implementing NFRs.
+The tools used to help develop solution intent provide some mechanisms to establish an economic approach to define and implement NFRs:

-- Model-Based Systems Engineering – Models can be used to simulate the effect of NFRs and can link to the tests that validate them
+- Model-Based Systems Engineering (MBSE) – MBSE can be used to simulate the effect of NFRs and can link to the tests that validate them

-- Set-Based Design – SBD provides different frames for achieving NFRs and can guide a range of edge-case testing in support of design decisions
+- Set-based Design (SBD) – SBD provides different options for achieving NFRs and can guide a range of edge-case testing to support design decisions

-- Bounded.
-Some NFRs are irrelevant (or even impairing) when they lack bounded context.
-For example, performance considerations can be extremely important for the main application but irrelevant (or too expensive) for administration and support applications.
+- Bounded – When they lack bounded context, some NFRs are irrelevant (or even harmful).
+For example, performance considerations can be extremely important for the main application but unnecessary or too expensive for administration and support applications.

-- Negotiable.
-Understanding the NFR business drivers and bounded context mandates negotiability.
+- Negotiable – Understanding NFR business drivers and bounded context mandates negotiability.

-- All at once.
-Some NFRs appear as new, immediate concerns and just have to be done now.
+- All at once – Some NFRs appear as new, immediate concerns and just have to be implemented immediately.
 For example, a new regulatory rule for derivative trading, if not immediately accommodated, could take the company completely out of the market or cause a regulatory violation.

 NFR implementation is also impacted by the way ARTs have been organized.
-ARTs built around architectural layers will find it very hard to implement and test an NFR in its entirety.
-ARTs organized around capabilities will find it easier to implement, test, and maintain systemic NFRs.
+ARTs built around architectural layers will find it challenging to implement and test an NFR in its entirety.
+ARTs organized around capabilities, however, will find it easier to implement, test, and maintain systemic NFRs.

 Testing Nonfunctional Requirements

 Quadrant 4, System Qualities Tests, is the home of most NFR tests.
-Due to their scope and criticality, NFR testing often requires collaboration between the System Team and the Agile Teams.
-Wherever possible, teams should automate so that these tests can be run continuously, or at least on demand, to help prevent the growth of unexpected technical debt.
+Due to their scope and importance, NFR tests often require collaboration between the System Team and the Agile Teams.
+To prevent the growth of unexpected technical debt, teams should automate wherever possible, so that these tests can be run continuously, or at least on demand.

-Over time, however, the accumulated growth of regression tests, even when automated, may consume too much resource and processing time.
-Worse, it can mean that NFR testing may be practical only on occasion, or only with specialty resources or personnel.
-In order to ensure practicality and continuous use, teams often need to create reduced test suites and test data, as is illustrated in Figure 7.
+Over time, however, the increasing number of regression tests, even when automated, may consume too much processing time and too many resources.
+Worse, it can mean that NFR testing may be practical only on occasion or only with specialty resources or personnel.
+To ensure practicality and continuous use, teams often need to create reduced test suites and test data, as illustrated in Figure 7.

 - Teams may create new and unique tests, some of which may be adopted by the System Team to help build the larger set

-- Testing infrastructure and configurations will likely be continuously improved
+- Testing infrastructure and configurations will likely improve continuously

 - Teams gain a practical understanding of the impact of NFRs, which helps improve estimating of business and architectural features

-Even so, in some cases the environment where the NFRs can be tested may not be available on a daily basis (example: field testing of vehicle guidance software).
-In these cases, the following approaches can be used:
+Even so, in some cases the environment where the NFRs can be tested may not be available on a daily basis (ex., field testing of vehicle guidance software).
+In these instances, the following approaches can be used :